Montana/terraform-provider-profitbricks-deprecated/README.md

     volume.2973529261.nicHotUnplug:                      "<computed>"
     volume.2973529261.ramHotPlug:                        "<computed>"
     volume.2973529261.ramHotUnplug:                      "<computed>"
-    volume.2973529261.size:                              "5"
+    volume.2973529261.size:                              "15"
-    volume.2973529261.ssh_key_path:                      "/path/to/private/key"
+    volume.2973529261.ssh_key_path:                      "/home/YOUR-USER-NAME/mypublicssh.key"
 ```

-After you have seen what Terraform will attempt to build the infrastructure run:
+After you have reviewed the `terraform plan` output, proceed to build the infrastructure by running:

 ```
-$terraform apply
+terraform apply
 ```

-You should see something like this: (truncated)
+You should see output similar to this: (truncated)

 ```
 profitbricks_datacenter.main: Creating...
-  description: "" => "description of the datacenter"
+  description: "" => "Description of the Virtual Data Center"
   location:    "" => "us/las"
   name:        "" => "datacenter 01"
 profitbricks_datacenter.main: Creation complete